Dense Integer-Complete Synthesis for Bounded Parametric Timed Automata: Acknowledgment

 \section{Acknowledgment}

-{} We would like to thank an anonymous reviewer for a meaningful remark on a preliminary version of this paper together with the suggestion of the example in \cref{figure:example:reviewerACSD}.
-We thank Johan Arcile for useful remarks on the manuscript.
+{} We would like to thank the three anonymous reviewers for useful comments.
+We would like to thank an anonymous reviewer for a meaningful remark on a preliminary version of this paper together with the suggestion of the example in \cref{figure:example:reviewerACSD}.
+We finally thank Johan Arcile for useful remarks on the manuscript.